-Page 2 EXHIBIT D
+Page 2

 The visual impact of large agricultural N/A

 structures shall be minimized by

 locating the structure within or near an

 existing group of buildings

-The visual impact of large agricultural N/A
+The visual impact of large agricultural NIA

 structures shall be minimized by using

 materials and colors which blend with

 the building cluster or the natural

 vegetative cover of the site (except for

-greenhouses).
+greenhouses),

-The visual impact of large agricultural NIA
+The visual impact of large agricultural N/A

 structures shall be minimized by using

 landscaping to screen or soften the

 appearance of the structure

-Restoration

-Feasible elimination or mitigation of NIA

-unsightly, visually disruptive or
+NIA

+NA

 degrading elements such as junk

 heaps, unnatural obstructions, grading

 scars, or structures incompatible with

-the area shall be induded in site
+the area shall be included in site

 development

-The requirement for restoration of N/A
+The requirementfor restoration of

 visually blighted areas shall be in

 scale with the size of the proposed

 project

 Signs

 Materials, scale, location and N/A

 orientation of signs shall harmonize

-with surroundingelements
+With surrounding elements

-Directly lighted, brightly colored, N/A
+Directly lighted, brightly colored. rotating, reflective, blinking, or N/A

-rotating, reflective, blinking, flashing or
+rotating, reflective, blinking, or or

 Illumination of signs shall be permitted N/A

-onlyfor state and county directional and informational signs, except in
+onlyfor state and county N/A

+and informational signs, except in

-designated commercial and visitor
+designated commercial and visitor · ·

 serving zone districts

-In the Highway 1 viewshed, except
+In the Highway 1 viewshed, except N/A

-within the Davenport commercial area, N/A
+within the Davenport commercial area,

 only CALTRANS standard signs and

 public parks, or parking lot

-identification signs, shall be permitted
+identificationsigns, shall be permitted

 to be visible from the highway.
 These

 signs shall be of natural unobtrusive

 materials and colors

-each Viewsheds ·